akshaysubr/TEGAN/README.md

 Preliminary ResNet:
 ![Preliminary ResNet](figures/NN.png "Preliminary ResNet")

+### Current work
+We first start by training the generator netowrk without adversarial component using TEResNet.
+Its architechture is similar to SRResnet but with 4 ResNet blocks for the intial ease of testing and compute time.
+This will be extended and tested with deeper network of up to 16 ResNet blocks in the future and use the resulting weights to initialize the generator network of TEGAN.
+MSE-based content loss between the output high resolution flow solution and the input low resolution is used to train the network.
+The arhitechture of the TEResNet is shown in Figure 1.

+To train the network, we use 20 train and 5 test set flow solutions in a 64x64x64 block.
+Variation of MSE loss with iteratios are shown in Fig...

 ### Plan
 In chronological order we plan to do the following for the completion of our project:
 1. Implement the discriminator network with architecture similar to that in [[3]](https://arxiv.org/pdf/1609.04802.pdf).